Alitcher/kata_bst_client_server/tests/README.md

 1. Open a terminal and navigate to the "tests" directory.
 2. Run the following command to configure the build:
   - `cmake .`
-  - `cmake --build` to build the executable test file.
+  - `make` to build the executable test file.
   - `./BSTTest` to run the test.
 This will execute the test suite and display the results. 🎉

 ## Troubleshooting 🛠️